 During our 3 months in Boston, we relied exclusively on the subway, the occasional bus, and our feet to get around the city, and we recommend you do the same during your 2 days in Boston.

-There are two ways to buy tickets to the metro system: with a CharlieCard (which is free and reloadable), and individually.
+There are two ways to buy tickets to the T, aka the subway/metro system: with a CharlieCard or CharlieTicket (which are free and reloadable), and individually.

 The CharlieCards can be picked up from any attendant in the subway stations, but they aren’t always available.